Ashwagandha-Induced Liver Injury: Case Series and Safety Concerns

 How to Apply These Findings in Daily Life

-• Monitor for symptoms: Watch for fatigue, nausea, abdominal pain, or yellowing of skin/eyes while taking ashwagandha
+• Monitor for symptoms: Watch for fatigue, nausea, abdominal pain, dark urine, and yellowing of the skin or eyes

-• Discontinue if symptomatic: Stop ashwagandha immediately and seek medical attention if liver injury symptoms develop
+• Discontinue if symptomatic: Stop ashwagandha and seek medical assessment, including liver tests, if these symptoms appear

 Limitations To Keep In Mind